 Alter Agents conducted a three-part study in the United States, United Kingdom, France and Saudi Arabia.
 Research included in-depth interviews with AR experts to explore AR’s evolving dynamics; mobile ethnographies with daily diary entries; and a quantitative survey among 1,000 people ages 13-49 in each market (n = 4,000) who are smartphone owners and AR non-rejectors.

-- Purchase decisions are spurred by AR: Branded AR experiences increase the likelihood to purchase, particularly in categories like home decor (73%), product personalization (73%), virtual try-on (72%) and product demonstration (70%).
+- Purchase decisions are spurred by AR: Branded AR experiences increase the likelihood of purchase, particularly in categories like home decor (73%).
+Some of the most effective experiences were product personalization (73%), virtual try-on (72%), and product demonstration (70%).

-- High AR awareness and adoption: More than half of people aged 13–49 claimed to have used AR in the past, and nearly one-third have used branded AR.
+- Shoopers have high AR awareness and adoption: More than half of people aged 13–49 claimed to have used AR in the past, and nearly one-third have used branded AR.
 Snapchatters are 56% more likely than non-Snapchatters to have used branded AR.

-- Increasing role of AR in shopping landscape: More than three in four believe AR technology will play a role in how people shop in the next five years.
+- Most see an increasing role for AR in the shopping landscape: More than three in four believe AR technology will play a role in how people shop in the next five years.
 Two in three who say they would use branded AR for shopping also agree they are likely to purchase after a branded AR experience.

 - Consumers are looking for AR: 54% actively search for AR experiences, most commonly seeking out branded AR by searching within the camera on digital platforms like Snapchat.

 - AR shareability heightens impact: 61% say the ability to easily share branded AR experiences is important to them.